 However, most shotgun mics will not show lobes at their sides.
-It all depends on the design of the mic and especially on how the interference tube connects with the rest of the mic.
+It all depends on the mic's design and especially on how the interference tube connects with the rest of the mic.

 Becomes More Directional At Higher Frequencies

 Like all microphones, shotgun mics become more directional at higher frequencies.
-At the high-end of their frequencies responses, some shotgun mics nearly lose their rear lobe of sensitivity while others become a bit more sporadic in the way they capture directional sounds.
+At the high-end of their frequencies responses, some shotgun mics nearly lose their rear lobe of sensitivity while others become a bit more sporadic in how they capture directional sounds.